ywl-phil2/KringleCon2022/Web Ring.md

 Discord hints mentioned svg:
 https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Getting_Started

 Using the tutorial, it was a matter of drawing boxes with the right color and length.
+Going left to right, top to bottom:

 ### Lock 1
 ```svg